-The Company provided records of their injection activities during the 2020-2021 monitoring period, including daily injection volumes and maximum and average injection pressures.
+The Company provided records of their injection activities during the 2021-2022 monitoring period, including daily injection volumes and maximum and average injection pressures.
 Data was provided within the consented timeframes.

 Table 7 provides an overview of the Company's injection activities across all consents during the monitoring period.
-The total volume of fluid injected by the Company over the monitoring period was significantly lower to that recorded last year (Table 8).
-During the monitoring period the majority of fluid (>99%) was injected via the Manutahi-B2 lower well at the Manutahi-B wellsite.
+The total volume of fluid injected by the Company over the monitoring period was greater than that recorded last year (Table 8).
+During the monitoring period injection was undertaken via the Manutahi-B2 lower at the Manutahi-B wellsite.
 The Manuatahi-B2 well is a dual completion well that consists of two independent well casings that run to depth side by side, with the upper formation well (B2 upper) terminating at a shallower depth than the lower formation well (B2 lower).
 Although both wells receive injectate via the same headworks the data collected for the Manutahi-B2 well is presented for each completion separately.

-During the monitoring period no injection was undertaken via the Manutahi B2 upper well at the Manutahi-B wellsite and only a minor volume of fluid was injected via the Manutahi D2H and Manutahi D4HST2 wells at the Manutahi-D wellsite (Table 7).
+During the monitoring period no injection was undertaken via the Manutahi B2 upper at the Manutahi-B wellsite or the Manutahi D2H and Manutahi D4HST2 wells at the Manutahi-D wellsite (Table 7).

-Table 7 Summary of injection activity during the 2020-2021 monitoring year
+Table 7 Summary of injection activity during the 2021-2022 monitoring year

-Total volume Discharg e period TRC well Consent Wellsite Injection wells discharged (m3) 01-Jul-20 - 30-Jun-21 From То ID 7005 1 Manutahi D D2H 0.03 01-Jul-20 30-Jun-21 GND2307 7905-1 Manutahi-D D4HST2 2.46 01-Jul-20 30-Jun-21 GND2309 10546-1 Manutah: D B2 upper 0.0 No dis charge CND2017 10575-1 Manutahi-B B2 lower 2,961.95 01-Jul-20 30-Jun-21 GND3017 Total 2,964.44 - - -
+Total volume Discharge period TRC well Consent Wellsite Injection wells discharged (m3) 01-Jul-21 - 30-Jun-22 From То ID 7005 1 Manutahi D D2H 0.0 No dis charge GND2307 7905-1 Manutahi-D D4HST2 0.0 No discharge GND2309 10546-1 Manutahi D B2 upper 0.0 No discharge CNID2017 10575-1 Manutahi-B B2 lower 5,813.50 01-Jul-21 30-Jun-22 GND3017 Total 5,813.50 - - -